carlosjhr64/gtk3app/README.md

 * [UserSpace](https://github.com/carlosjhr64/user_space) XDG support.
 * MiniMe, an alternative to the deprecated Gtk::StatusIcon.
 * Popup Application Menu from window button 3 press event (standard left click on application).

-### New for 2.1

-If in the above example MyApp.run return an object the responds to #finalize, the method will be called before the Gtk main quit.
-This allows for any cleanups the gui may need to do before exit.

 ## INSTALL: